S4CH/s4ch.github.io/content/about.md

 ## Hey there, I am  [Sachin](https://linkedin.com/in/sachinkumardhaka)👋

-I completed my BTech in Computer Science & Engineering in May 2024 and am currently working as a Security Engineer at a US-based cybersecurity firm.
+I completed my BTech in Computer Science & Engineering from Malaviya National Institute of Technology, Jaipur in May 2024 and am currently working as a Security Engineer at a US-based cybersecurity firm in the purple team.
 I am deeply passionate about cyber security, with interests ranging from network security to low-level systems.

 To stay sharp and continually evolve my skills, I actively participate in Capture The Flag (CTF) challenges.
 I also focus on web exploitation, kernel pwns, and occasionally delve into hypervisors.